djfemz/savannah-tech/README.md

 ## Description
-This is a project that retrieves commit data about a specified github repository, the application provides three main features for retrieving repository information.
+This is a project that retrieves commit data about a specified GitHub repository, the application provides three main features for retrieving repository information.
 ## Key Features

 &nbsp;
-__Get Top N Commit Authors__: This feature returns the top N Committers for the given Github Repository.\
+__Get Top N Commit Authors__: This feature returns the top N Committers for the given GitHub Repository.\
 &nbsp;
-__Get All Commits for Repository__: This feature retrieves all commits for the given Github Repository. \
+__Get All Commits for Repository__: This feature retrieves all commits for the given GitHub Repository. \
 &nbsp;
 __Get Commits From a given Date__: This feature retrieves commits from the given date to the current time.